 In my career so far, I have been able to enhance my natural talents with skills that allow me to be flexible and have hands on experiences as a director, producer, videographer, interviewer, and editor.

-In 2021, I premiered a film commissioned by the Southern Foodways Alliance that focused on the history of Birmingham’s Greek-owned restaurants.
+During the pandemic in 2021, I directed and premiered a film commissioned by the Southern Foodways Alliance that focused on the history of Birmingham’s Greek-owned restaurants.
 Philoxenia has been featured in The National Herald, Southern Living, and Talk of Alabama.
 (See more on the Press page.)
+The film has screened at Sidewalk Film Festival, George Lindsay UNA Film Festival, Films for a Better Food Future, and Social Impact Film Festival.

 In 2019, I was a finalist in Tribeca Film Institute’s IF/Then Pitch Competition.